 The crunchy, saltiness of natural peanut butter accented by a sweet berry jam is my idea of a perfect combination.
 The popularity of peanut butter began to soar after its exhibition at the 1904 World Exhibition in St. Louis and when the armed forces made peanut butter an essential ration for soldiers, consumption skyrocketed.
 Julia Davis Chandler authored the first recipe for a peanut butter and jelly sandwich in 1901; which appeared in the Boston Cooking School Magazine of Culinary Science and Domestic Economics.
 Throw in the growing availability of pre-sliced bread and the development of manufactured jelly by the Welch family and the trifecta of the PB and J sandwich went mainstream.

 One day, after a 50 mile bike ride, I was really craving a peanut butter and jelly sandwich and ice cream (in that order).
-I started wondering if I could create a vegan version combining these two.
-In my opinion, most vegan ice creams taste like coconut.
-A majority of recipes, utilize coconut milk or coconut cream.
-Unless you want coconut ice cream, the intended flavors of the ice cream end up being overpowered by the coconut.
+I started wondering if I could create a plant-based version combining these two.
+In my opinion, most non-dairy ice creams taste like coconut, since a majority of recipes utilize coconut milk or coconut cream.
+Unless you want coconut ice cream, the intended ice cream flavors end up being overpowered by the coconut.
 Since I was planning on using a peanut pecan butter in my ice cream, I decided to make homemade extra thick pecan milk to replace the coconut cream.
-There are lots of recipes available for vegan ice cream; the recipes below describe our favorite way to enjoy this delectable treat!

 Homemade Extra Thick Pecan Milk

 - Measure 2 cups of pecans into a large container.
 Add enough cold water to rise 2-3 inches above the pecans.
 Pecans will expand during the soaking period.
 Store in the refrigerator for 12 hours or overnight.

 - After soaking is complete, drain the pecans and transfer to a blender.